 A footer on Divi website contains 3 parts

 - Footer Menu

 All of these 3 parts are completely customizable via the theme customizer.

-The Divi footer can easily be controlled from the Theme Customizer or Appearance menu, on your WordPress Dashboard.
+The Divi footer design can easily be customized from the Theme Customizer or Appearance menu, on your WordPress Dashboard.

 If you need the Widget Area and the Footer Menu, it is up to you.
 Since these are optional and can be hidden.
 But, to hide the Divi Bottom Bar, it requires some CSS code.

 Creating Footer In Divi Theme